tno-terminology-design/tev2-tools/docs/docs/trrt/3-customization.md

 </details>

 ### Helper functions
 Three [helper functions](https://handlebarsjs.com/guide/expressions.html#helpers) have been specified, which can be used within [Mustache expressions](https://handlebarsjs.com/guide/expressions) to modify the converter output.
 The `capFirst` and `noRefs` helpers are used inside the eSSIF-Lab converter template, mentioned in the [example](#converter) section above.
-The `ifValue` helper is used inside the Custom converter templat [example](#converter).
-The input to a helper function is always the evaluated value of the expression that follows, possibly with extra options.
+The `ifValue` helper is used inside the Custom converter template [example](#converter).
+The input to a helper function is always the evaluated value of the expression that follows the call, possibly with extra options.

 #### `capFirst`
 This simple helper with identifier `capFirst` replaces every word's first character with the capitalized equivalent.
 Words are obtained by splitting the input on the ` ` (space) characters. *It takes the input, splits the input at spaces, and capitalizes the first character of every split item, after which the output is returned*